rickdonato/openstack/README.md

 # OpenStack
-Scripts and files for deploying OpenStack
+Scripts and files for deploying OpenStack.